ondra-m/google_api/README.md

 # callback_uri and port can be blank - auto start server at localhost
 GoogleApi::Ga::Session.login_by_line(callback_uri, port)

+# This will do
 # 1) create server
 # 2) launch browser and redirect to google api
 # 3) confirm and google api redirect to localhost
 # 4) server get code and start session
 # 5) close server

-# Error if not login
+# Check session, error if not login
 GoogleApi::Ga::Session.check_session!
 ```
 <br>